GUIDE TO THE RIVER NORTH ESK

 WATER LEVEL INDICATORS: Doable at surprisingly low levels.
 Only serious drought will make the river too low.
 Gauge available here: http://canoescotland.org/where-go/wheres-water

-If there is a little shingle beach river left just before the bridge it is low.
+If there is a little shingle beach river left just before the take out bridge it is low.
 If not it is high.

 MAJOR HAZARDS: Two big grade four rapids.
 Prone to tree blockages.